cloudfoundry/diego-design-notes/docker-support.md

 This document discusses Diego's support for running Docker images and outlines how CF uses Diego to run Docker images.

+> **Docker v1 image manifest is scheduled to be deprecated as of Diego v3.0.0.
+It's recommended to use the v2 image manifest schema going forward.**

 - [Pushing a Docker image with the CF CLI](#pushing-a-docker-image-with-the-cf-cli)
 	- [CLI 6.13.0 and later](#cli-6130-and-later)
 	- [CLI 6.12.4 and earlier](#cli-6124-and-earlier)